 - AVX optimizations: From a micro-architecture point of view, we talk about optimizing for Intel AVX, rather than for a particular processor.

-- You can download the Intel Compilers here:
+- You can download the Intel® compilers here:

-The new Compiler Suites will install on the latest versions of Windows* and integrate with Visual Studio 2012 (Professional Addition and above), however they currently only support developing applications for the Desktop.
+The new Intel Compiler Suites will install on the latest versions of Windows* and integrate with Microsoft Visual Studio* 2012 (Professional Addition and above), however they currently only support developing applications for the Desktop.
 The compatible switch for Visual Studio 2012 is /Qvc11.
-For Visual Studio 2012 Express edition, the command line support is still available.
+For Microsoft Visual Studio 2012 Express edition, the command line support is still available.
 URLs are included below providing further information.

-New with 3rd Generation Core Processors:
+New with 3rd Generation Intel Core Processors:

 - /QxCORE-AVX-I (If you need autogeneration of float16 to float32 conversions)